The Jan Söderberg Family Prize in Economics and Management

 The Prize shall be awarded to a person who has made a discovery or contribution within the field of Economics and Management of eminent significance and whose work has demonstrably renewed research and application in its domain.

 The recipient of the prize will be selected through international competition and proposed in a nomination process at the Lund University School of Economics and Management.
-The winner will be appointed by a committee.
+The recipient will be appointed by a committee.

 The award ceremony

-The Prize shall always be awarded at the Lund University School of Economics and Management, at an event that includes a lecture by the prizewinner, as well as a formal award ceremony.
+The Prize shall always be awarded at the Lund University School of Economics and Management, at an event that includes a lecture by the recipient of the prize, as well as a formal award ceremony.

 The Prize is to be awarded in the early spring.
 The inaugural prize was awarded on 12 March 2019 and is followed by a day of popular science lectures on 13 March.
 Dates for 2020 will be published later on.

 The Economics and Management Day in Lund